 You’ll find everything you could wish for on Mykonos’ longest sandy beach.
 Celebrities and VIPs mingle right next to honeymooning couples and families.
 And there’s a choice of traditional taverna and upscale restaurant, beach bar and even a water sports centre where you can try everything from waterskiing to parasailing and jet skiing.
 Elia has the perfect mix and it knows it.

 Platis Gialos has every facility to cater to couples, friends and families.
 Easy to get to (around 5km south of Hora), it has everything from traditional tavernas to beach bars and a wide selection of water sports (water ski, windsurf, jet ski, jet pack etc).
-It’s also the main departure point for water taxis to Elia and the beaches in between.
+It’s also the main departure point for water taxis to Elia and the beaches in-between.

 Agia Anna (Paraga)

 Mykonos’ ‘other’ Agia Anna beach (between Paraga and Platis Gialos) manages to strike a balance between having facilities and retaining a sense of remoteness.
-The sand is fine and sunsets are magical.
+The sand is fine and the sunsets are magical.
 It is ideal meze & ouzo territory at a totally authentic taverna, with tables right on the sand.

 Another idyllic setting to finish with, by the traditional Cycladic settlement of Diakofti (with its classic whitewashed houses with blue-painted balconies and window-frames).
 Agios Ioannis is sandy and shallow, with a unique view of the island of Delos.
 It’s perfect for a quieter swim, whilst still having all the facilities you could need, including traditional tavernas, and there is a rail for easy access for visitors with disabilities.
 At the far end of the beach is the Agios Ioannis Diakoftis chapel, after which the beach was named.

 No wonder Mykonos’ best-known beaches have earned celebrity status.
 And best of all, many are close enough to hop between.
 Or you could choose a different beach style every day.
-There’s something different to love about each of them.
+There’s something unique to love about each of them.